apostrophecms/apostrophe-documentation/core-server.md

 ### `emit(eventName, args...)`

-Apostrophe provides an event mechanism.
+For legacy reasons, Apostrophe provides a simple mechanism for synchronous events.
+This is separate from [promise events](events.html), which support asynchronous programming and are generally preferred in new code.
+Synchronous events may still be useful in new code when code is invoked so often that no delay can be tolerated.

 The `apos.emit` method takes an event name and additional, optional arguments and invokes all event listeners for that event name.
 For example, the [apostrophe-search](modules/apostrophe-search/index.html) module emits a `docSearchIndex` event with a `doc` and an array of `texts`, allowing other modules to potentially add more search texts.

-On the server side, Apostrophe uses the `callAll` mechanism much more often than events, because an async-friendly solution is usually desired.
-However `emit` is used when async is explicitly forbidden, typically for performance reasons.
+On the server side, Apostrophe emits [promise events](events.html) far more often.

 ### `listen()`